siRNA vs ASO: Small Nucleic Acid Drugs Revolution Unleashed

 Modification of Small Nucleic Acid Drugs

-In order to enhance the stability and biological activity of ASOs, different degrees of structural modifications have been applied.
 The first generation of modifications focused on the backbone of its nucleic acid chain, specifically targeting the phosphorothioate (PS) bonds with the aim of improving enzyme resistance.
+The incorporation of PS linkages, in which one of the non-bridging oxygen atoms of the inter-nucleotide phosphate group is replaced with sulfur, is widely used in therapeutic oligonucleotides.
 PS backbone modifications offer several advantages:

 • Thiophosphate Main Chain Modification: Extends the half-life of oligonucleotides in serum, promoting binding with serum proteins.